davepinch/pinchy.cc/content/topics/people/k/kshama-sawant/birth/snippet-early-life-and-career-1-1.md

 ---
+title: "birth of Kshama Sawant (Wikipedia)"
-title: "Born to H. T. and Vasundhara Ramanujam into a middle-class Tamil family in the city of Poona, Maharashtra, India." birth of: Kshama Sawant born in: India
+✂️: "Born to H. T. and Vasundhara Ramanujam into a middle-class Tamil family in the city of Poona, Maharashtra, India." birth in: India birth of: Kshama Sawant
 citation: >-
   Wikipedia contributors.
 (2025, February 19).
 Kshama Sawant.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 01:47, February 27, 2025, from https://en.wikipedia.org/w/index.php?title=Kshama_Sawant&oldid=1276552350
 snippet of: Kshama Sawant (Wikipedia)